YINI — A Human-Friendly Configuration Format

 ⚡ TL;DR — Quick Start

-Try YINI in three quick steps:
+Try YINI in three simple steps:

 • 1) Create a file

-Save the two lines below as config.yini:
+Save the two lines below as config.yini: (no build step, no dependencies required)

 ^ App

-name = 'Hello'
+name = "Hello"

 ⚠️ Make sure you save the file with the .yini extension (not .txt).